THE MENDOCINO COAST

 CONFERENCE EVENTS LOCATIONS

-Workshops, lectures, readings, and meals take place on the Mendocino Campus of College of the Redwoods, located, near the water, at 1211 Del Mar Drive in Fort Bragg.
+Workshops, lectures, readings, and meals take place on the College of the Redwoods/Mendocino College coastal campus, located at 1211 Del Mar Drive in Fort Bragg.

 The Thursday evening Welcome Reception is held at St. Anthony Church's Parish Hall, on Lansing Street in Mendocino.